diskoverdata/diskover-docs/source_files/zendesk_internal_user_guide.md

 ### Overview

 🔶 You don't have permission and/or you don't want to risk changing something? <a class="email-link" href= "mailto:brandon.langley@diskoverdata.com,nathalie.sampson@diskoverdata.com?subject=I'd like to change something in the Admin Center section">Send us an email</a> detailing what you would like to change.

+🔴 &nbsp; The following is more to show you what is inside each section than tell you how to deal with them.

 ![Image: Zendesk Themes Access](images/zendesk_internal_guide_admin_center_overview.png)